-Chat Marketing helps fuel the entire funnel, and automate it.
-Through a variety of opt-in tools (known as GrowthTools) and ManyChat’s drag n drop workflow builder, you can achieve three important automation tactics:
+ManyChat’s Chat Marketing helps fuel and automate the entire funnel.
+Through a variety of opt-in tools (known as GrowthTools) and ManyChat’s drag and drop workflow builder, you can achieve three crucial automation operations:

 - Build a contact database by funneling leads from all your channels into one place for nurturing.

 - Create highly targeted, personalized, and timely interactions with leads.

 - Set up triggers and rules for customer communication that will guide potential buyers through to conversion.

 Successful marketing automation strategies that include Chat Marketing will reduce friction and speed up your sales cycle, helping you improve lead nurturing and build relationships long after a customer has purchased a product.

 As a new business owner, email marketing automation is one of the first types of automation you’ll encounter.
 There are scads of tools out there (which we’ll look at shortly) to help you get up and running.